aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion

-\textbf{Supervised Fine-Tuning (SFT, Line 1-6 in Algorithm \ref{alg:RL}).} This stage aims to warm up models by fine-tuning models on repo-level code completion datasets.
-Existing works \cite{Qwen2,DeepSeek-Coder} have shown that the warm-up is crucial for stabilizing the subsequent reinforcement learning training.
-Through this stage, we expect that models can know the repo-level code completion task and generate plausible completions.
+SFT is a common approach to aligning LLMs to specific tasks and is helpful to stabilize reinforcement learning.
+Through the SFT, models can know the repo-level code completion task and generate plausible completions.
 Specifically, we fine-tune models by minimizing the following loss function: